vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 ## Network Parameters

-- `referralProgram.maxBenefitTiers` - limits the maximum number of [benefit tiers](#governance-proposals) which can be specified as part of a referral program
+- `referralProgram.maxReferralTiers` - limits the maximum number of [benefit tiers](#governance-proposals) which can be specified as part of a referral program
 - `referralProgram.maxReferralRewardFactor` - limits the maximum reward factor which can be specified as part of a referral program
 - `referralProgram.maxReferralDiscountFactor` - limits the maximum discount factor which can be specified as part of a referral program governance proposal
 - `referralProgram.maxReferralRewardProportion` - limits the proportion (`referee_reward_factor` * `referee_reward_multiplier`) of referee taker fees which can be given to the referrer.